vi-robotics/phonebot_docs/electrical/getting_started.md

 ## Assembly

 The PhoneBot main PCB is mostly surface-mount soldered, and thus requires either a rework station or reflow oven.
 There are many good tutorials on how to surface mount solder.

+The servos must be soldered to their respective servo boards, with their cables shortened considerably.

+## Firmware Flashing

+Now that your board is assembled, it's time to flash the firmware.
+It is advised that you first check major power planes for shorts by performing a continuity check on rails such as 5V to GND, 3V3 to GND, etc. Assuming that there is no short between any of those, plugging in a battery and flipping the power switch should start the board power LEDs.

+Once the board is confirmed to have power, it's time to flash the firmware!

+Follow [this guide](firmware_setup.md) to flash the firmware and test leg control.

+## Other Documentation

+The PhoneBot App and firmware communicate via a standardized header-body-footer protocol which is documented [here](ble_command_reference.md).

+Instructions for making a new board release of a PhoneBot board are located [here](electrical_release_guide.md).